nwdigitalradio/n7nix/deviation/README.md

 usermod -a -G gpio <your_user_name>
 ```

-* You will need to log back in to have groups take affect
+* You will need to log back in to have groups take effect.

 ```bash
 su <your_user_name>
 # now verify